Azalea bonsai care

 Azalea Bonsai: Great flowers, impressive trunks ✅ Tolerates cutting well ✅ Care and design instructions ✅

-During the flowering period, depending on the location, water several times a day, preferably dive until no more air bubbles rise.
+During the flowering period, depending on the location, water the bonsai several times a day, preferably dive until no more air bubbles rise.
 Use lime-free water if possible.
-If the water is too hard, damage to the tree may occur in the long term (atrophy of the leaves, yellowing).
+If the water is too hard, damage to the bonsai tree may occur in the long term (atrophy of the leaves, yellowing).
 Rainwater as irrigation water is ideally suited.

 In summer full sun to half shade.
 It is best to have full sun if you have time to water several times a day, especially during the flowering period.

 The Satsuki azaleas tolerate temperatures down to -15°C in unheated foil tents according to our own experience.
 Wintered in bark mulch up to the first branch Satsuki azaleas survive such temperatures without complaint.
 A leaf loss of up to 50% can be considered normal here.

 Every three to four years (or when the roots fill the bonsai pot) after flowering repot the azalea bonsai with root cut.
 Since the end of the flowering season can fall in July and it is already very hot and dry in our region, you can also repot in spring, but you must ensure a frost-free location afterwards.
 To hide the ugly yellow color of Kanuma soil you should simply apply a layer of Akadama bonsai soil mixed with humus 1:1 as a top layer.